Genealogy of

 • the "hard sign" is denoted in Ukrainian as an apostrophe ('), whereas in Russian it's the letter "ъ"

 • the Ukrainian e is not iotated, meaning it does not have the slight "y" sound in front of it as does the Russian e.
 The Ukrainian e is more like the Polish e.
+(The Ukrainian e sounds like the e in the English word "bet", the Russian e as in the ye in "yet".)

 • Ukrainians use є for the iotated "ye" sound.